mttbernardini/simple-chat/README.md

 ----------------

-Made by: Matteo Bernardini, [@mttbernardini][2].
+&copy; 2011 Matteo Bernardini, [@mttbernardini][2].

-This project is shared with the MIT license.
+This project is licensed under the Apache License 2.0.
 Please refer to the LICENSE file for further information.